cncf/tag-security/governance/roles.md

 Depending on the expected length of the project, Project Leads may be assigned as OWNERS of the project directory or sub-directory in this repository to help facilitate and moderate new content to the project.
-The sponsor of the project or their delgate initiates the PR to create the new directory and update the OWNERS file.
+The sponsor of the project or their delegate initiates the PR to create the new directory and update the OWNERS file.

 ## Role of Team Leads